fransiskasiburian/My-Contact/README.md

-## Contact App
+## My Contact

-Contact App is CRUD contact application.
+My Contact is CRUD contact application.
 This project is only configured for **Android**.
-Features in Contact App:
+Features in My Contact:
 1. View list of contact
 2. Search contact by name or age
 3. View contact detail